-When the reflectors are not cooled properly, they can warp and wrinkle due to thermal expansion.
-The photo above shows what an overheated reflector looks like.
+When the UV reflectors are not cooled properly, they can warp and wrinkle due to thermal expansion.
+The photo below shows what an overheated UV reflector looks like.

 The reflectors’ curved shape concentrates (or focuses) the light rays to a very small target area, creating extremely high UV peak irradiance at the customer’s product, which is one of the keys to UV curing.